Citizen's Police Academy

+Through a series of presentations, field trips, and simulated activities, attendees are provided an experience to gain a better understanding of the role of local law enforcement in their community.
 The course instruction will be administered by police department personnel.
 The curriculum includes an overview of police operations and organization, introduction to community oriented policing, patrol functions, criminal investigations, narcotics and many other aspects of the department.

-Participants must be a minimum of 18 years of age, reside or work in the Town of Lexington, and pass a criminal history background check.
-Each class will be limited to a maximum of twenty students and a minimum of ten students.
+Participants must be a minimum of 18 years of age and the priority for considerations for reside or work in the Town of Lexington, and pass a criminal history background check.
+Each class will be limited to a maximum of thirty students and a minimum of ten students.

 Applications may be downloaded here, completed and returned for consideration.
 Please contact Corporal Cameron Mortenson for more information at 803-358-1504 or by e-mail at